The Ultimate Guide to Red Light Therapy for Neuropathy: Nerve Repair & Pain Relief

 Q: Can this cure my neuropathy?

 A: There is no "cure" for neuropathy if the underlying cause (like high blood sugar) isn't managed.
-However, RLT is a powerful management tool that can halt progression, reduce pain, and restore some sensation by keeping the nerves oxygenated.
+However, RLT is a promising management tool that may help slow progression, reduce pain, and restore some sensation by keeping the nerves oxygenated.

 Q: How long until I feel a difference?